 No one wants to work with lousy employees.
 Most business owners want their employees or work team members to be ideal as much as possible.
 Just like the requirements of American business magnate Warren Buffett on his employees:

 • Have at least an intermediate skill in computers

 Any company may not afford to take time in training new employees about computers.
-To have these employees is to scout for them, and continually do so.
-Even if they are already around the organization, they might leave someday for greener pastures, considering they, being of high demand.
+To have these employees is to scout for them (and continually do so).
+Even if they are already around the organization, they might leave someday for greener pastures, especially if they are in high demand.